 Nib material: Steel.

-- Comes in a huge variety of sizes and colors.
+- It comes in a huge variety of sizes and colors.
 Three sizes, six colors.
 Lot’s to choose from!

 - Interchangeable nibs.
 The replacements are very cheap (approx. $10.00 for most, with the exception of rare ones), so you can have a huge variety of nibs to pick from.